-Mental health is a fundamental and integral component of the health of individuals, their families, and the population (ABS 2018, AIHW 2020, Schulz & Sherwood 2008, WHO 2018, WHO 2019).
+Mental health is fundamental to the health and wellbeing of individuals, their families, and the population at large (Schulz and Sherwood 2008; WHO 2018).
 Mental health is “a state of well-being in which an individual realises his or her own abilities, can cope with normal stresses of life, can work productively and is able to make a contribution to his or her community” (WHO 2018).
-Conversely, a mental illness may be defined as a “clinically diagnosable disorder that significantly interferes with a person’s cognitive, emotional or social abilities” (COAG Health Council 2017).
-The term ‘mental health issues’ captures the entire range of mental health problems and as such, clients with a current mental health issue are a diverse group, as the severity of symptoms differ between individuals.
+Conversely, a mental illness is a “clinically diagnosable disorder that significantly interferes with a person’s cognitive, emotional or social abilities” (DHAC 2012).

 Specialist Homelessness Services (SHS) clients are identified as having a current mental health issue if they are aged 10 years or older and have provided any of the following information:

-This image describes the characteristics of around 88,200 clients with a current mental health issue and received SHS support in 2020–21.
+This image describes the characteristics of around 85,200 clients with a current mental health issue and received SHS support in 2021–22.
 Most clients were female, aged 18–44.
-One fifth were Indigenous.
+Less than a quarter were Indigenous.
 Victoria had the greatest number of clients and Tasmania had the highest rate of clients per 10,000 population.
 The majority of clients had previously been assisted by a SHS agency since July 2011.
 Half were at risk of homelessness at the start of support.
 Most were in major cities.

 The number of clients with a current mental health issue receiving assistance from SHS agencies has increased at a faster rate than any other client group since the collection began in July 2011.
-Unlike other client groups, both the number and proportion of clients with a current mental health issue has generally increased with each successive year.
-Between 2011–12 and 2020–21 (Supplementary table HIST.MH):
+Both the number and proportion of clients with a current mental health issue have also for the most part increased with each successive year.

-In 2020–21, of those SHS clients with a current mental health issue (Supplementary table CLIENTS.38):
+In 2021–22, among SHS clients with a current mental health issue (Supplementary table CLIENTS.40):

 This interactive stacked horizontal bar graph shows the services needed by clients with a current mental health issue and their provision status.
-Assistance to sustain tenancy or prevent tenancy failure or eviction was the most provided service.
+Advice/information and assistance to sustain tenancy or prevent tenancy failure or eviction were the most provided services.
 Long term housing was the least provided service.

-By the end of support, fewer clients with a current mental health issue were known to be experiencing homelessness (37%); most (63%) were living in stable accommodation, be it public or community, private or other housing or an institutional setting (Supplementary table MH.3).
+By the end of support, fewer clients with a current mental health issue were known to be experiencing homelessness (38%) (Supplementary table MH.4):

 This interactive Sankey diagram shows the housing situation (including rough sleeping, couch surfing, short-term accommodation, public/community housing, private housing and institutional settings) of clients with a current mental health issue with closed support periods at first presentation and at the end of support.
 The diagram shows clients’ housing situation journey from start to end of support.
 Most started and ended support in private housing.